Symplectic homology and the Eilenberg-Steenrod axioms

 induced by the inclusion $i:V\hookrightarrow W$ for a pair of Liouville cobordisms $(W,V)$ with filling, see~\S\ref{sec:transfer}.
 It is instrumental for our constructions to interpret this transfer map as a \emph{continuation map} determined by a suitable increasing homotopy of Hamiltonians.
 (Compare with the original definition~\cite{Viterbo99} of the transfer map for Liouville domains, where its continuation nature is only implicit and truncation by the action plays the main role.)
 The next step is to interpret the homological mapping cone of the transfer map as being isomorphic to the group $SH_*^\heartsuit(W,V)$ shifted in degree down by $1$ (Proposition~\ref{prop:SHrel-dynamical-cone}).
 This is achieved via a systematic use of homological algebra for mapping cones, see~\S\ref{sec:cones}, in which a higher homotopy invariance property of the Floer chain complex plays a key role (Lemma~\ref{lem:continuation_maps}).
 While it is possible to show directly starting from the definitions that the groups $SH_*(W,V)$, $SH_*(W)$, and $SH_*(V)$ fit into an exact triangle, we did not succeed in proving this directly for the truncated versions $SH_*^\heartsuit$.
 The situation was unlocked and the arguments were streamlined upon adopting the continuation map and mapping cone point of view.

 We implicitly described the structure of the paper in the body of the Introduction, so we shall not repeat it here.
 The titles of the sections should now be self-explanatory.
-We end the Introduction by mentioning two further directions that seem to unfold naturally from the story presented in this paper.
-The first one is an extension of symplectic homology, which is a \emph{linear theory} in the sense that its output is valued in graded $R$-modules possibly endowed with a ring structure, to a \emph{nonlinear theory} at the level of DGAs.
+We end the Introduction by mentioning two further directions that unfold naturally from the present paper.
+The first one is to extend symplectic homology, which is a \emph{linear theory} in the sense that its output is valued in graded $R$-modules, possibly endowed with a ring structure, to a \emph{nonlinear theory} at the level of DGAs.